codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 12. Followed the reset link for `admin`.
 	Pasted the URL into the browser:
 	`http://68.183.205.254:34696/reset/verify?user=admin&token=0884e8bb73c3673a8a48bfe33679d6a8`
-	The page rendered a password reset form for the `admin` account and I entered `admin` as username and click on `Reset`.
+	The page rendered a password reset form for the `admin` account and I entered `admin` as the password and click on `Reset`.
 	![[Pasted image 20250723212439.png]]

 13. Redirected to the `/login` page.
-14. Logged in as `admin`
+14. Logged in as
+	- username: `admin`
+	- password: `admin`
 	- Wrote a Python script:

 ```